 - Information from our friends and supporters.
 We also hold records on non-alumni, friends of Goodenough, organisations linked to Goodenough, donors and potential donors.

-- Information from The Club.
-The Club is a 4 star hotel that is part of the College, which provides discount rates for Goodenough alumni.
-The Club provides information to us when alumni are staying there so we can reconnect with you and welcome you back to the square.
+- Information from The Goodenough on Mecklenburgh Square.
+The Goodenough (formerly The Goodenough Club) is a 4 star hotel that is part of the College, which provides discount rates for Goodenough alumni.
+The Goodenough provides information to us when alumni are staying there so we can reconnect with you and welcome you back to the square.

 - Information from our service providers.
 We may also use our service providers, who work on our behalf, to conduct research in finding your contact details to ensure accuracy and efficiency in our annual fundraising activities, such as the Telethon Campaign.
 Please see below under Fundraising for more information.

 Any personal data stored in our database is held on the College’s secure servers, with access restricted to authorised personnel only.

 - As Goodenough College has a big international community, some donation transactions will be processed via secure international channels.
 At the moment there are tax efficient ways to donate for the tax payers in the US, Canada and Hong Kong.
 We would share details of donors with such organisations to effectively process the transactions.
 Please refer to our donations page for more information.

 - We will communicate with you only in the ways that you choose whether by email, post or telephone.
 To ensure that our communications are relevant to you and your interests, we may segment our communications accordingly.
 Your data is used by us for a number of purposes, including: